The 8 Best Social Media Marketing Books of 2019

 Become an expert in the field and share your story with the world

 We are committed to researching, testing, and recommending the best products.
 We may receive commissions from purchases made after visiting links within our content.
 Learn more about our review process.

 Social media is the way of the future – but it’s sometimes hard to keep up.
 Whether you are an individual looking to get a job, a small non-profit looking for donors, a large multinational company or a bold entrepreneur, knowing how to leverage social media is absolutely crucial in the 21st century.
 It is important to learn how to navigate all of the latest and greatest social media tools to build success.
-The best social media books will help you get well on your way to becoming an expert.
+The best social media and brand marketing books will help you get well on your way to becoming an expert.

 How does this book cram 500 tips into 228 pages?
 By delivering the information succinctly, concretely and in a way that is immediately actionable.
 This book takes you from zero to sixty relatively quickly and helps you start getting likes and clicks on social media almost immediately.
 More advanced users and pros might feel like this book is at times a bit tedious, but it is perfect for beginners and those who just need a quick refresher.
 If you feel like you’ve already grasped hundreds of fundamentals about social media, you’re in luck, because this book still has 400 more for you to learn!

 Readers should only be able to tell a great advertorial apart from an actual journalistic report by the labeling at the top of the section.
 In order to create top-of-the-line native content, you have to know how to tell a story about the things that your readers (and potential customers) actually care about.
 Enter this book by Joe Pulizzi, which teaches you not only how to write great stories, but what sort of stories you should be writing in the first place.
 He will guide you through choosing an appropriate content vertical, developing your mission and action plan, curating content and leveraging social and traditional media to share your epic work.